Loans are a common form of financial aid and are available through federal, state and private programs.

 Student and Parent Loans

 Federal and state loans are available to students and their parents.
+Alternative (private) loans are available to transient/non-degree seeking students.

 These are low-interest student loans available through the U.S. Department of Education (DOE).
 There are two types – subsidized or unsubsidized.
 Subsidized loans are awarded based on need as determined by your FAFSA.
 Unsubsidized loans are not awarded based on need.
 Your first step toward borrowing through this program is to complete the FAFSA.